 Ser Chö Ösel Ling Retreat Center

 SCOL is managed by the SCOL Service Group, which focuses on the maintenance and care of the property.
-Work parties are organized to do repairs and maintenance and to address fire risk on the land around the buildings.
+Full-time staff live on site and regular Sangha work parties are organized to do repairs, maintain the grounds, and ensure the facility is a supportive retreat environment.

 Upcoming Retreats